What is Night Blindness (Chicken Black)?

 The Symptoms of Night Blindness Are As Follows:

-Apart from these symptoms, the disease can also be caused by different eye problems.
-If chicken black retinitis is caused by pigmentosa, they may also experience vision problems such as loss of central vision and tunnel vision.
+In addition to these symptoms, the disease may also arise from various eye conditions.
+If black retinitis is linked to pigmentosa, individuals might experience vision issues such as central vision loss and tunnel vision.

 These patients may bump into objects while walking, or they may not be able to perform tasks that require detailed close vision alone due to problems in central vision.
 In addition, chicken black disease can cause problems in seeing different colors in some patients.